saberamini/HadoopSetup/README.md

 > sudo reboot

-## Again make sure to login as hduser
+## Again make sure to login as hduser by choosing hduser at the log-in screen.

+If you log-in with your own username, just change to hduser using the "su" command.

 > su hduser